guardian/csnx/libs/browserslist-config/README.md

 ## Updating

-Usage is based on our Google Analytics stats for 2022-05-17 to 2022-06-15.
+Usage is based on our Google Analytics stats.

-To update it, use [browserslist-ga-export](https://github.com/browserslist/browserslist-ga-export) to update [browserslist-stats.json](./browserslist-stats.json).
+To update it, use [browserslist-ga-export](https://github.com/browserslist/browserslist-ga-export) to generate a new [browserslist-stats.json](./browserslist-stats.json) and replace the current one.

-Then run `yarn update-readme` and publish the new version.
+Then run `pnpm --filter="browserslist-config" update-readme` (from the root – `pnpm update-readme` from this directory) and publish the new version.